aljedaxi/zettel/pages/sagis_solum.md

  «Boo!» shouts Sabi «you can't just say you're truth anymore!
 What theory of truth are you?» “the true theory of truth!” she says
  «that doesn't make any sense!
+### Matoi's by Sabi, yeah?
+We'll have a prematoi, in which both Sabi and i explain our past with kill la kill, which will give us two separate lenses to interpret the work.
+The author comes prekilled, cut and packaged!

+Also, have sabi get in an argument with someone wearing a instant coffee shirt.
+Then Daxi.
+Kind of highlight this difference between them.
+###
 ## AP|PA manifesto

 …in this sense, the aesthetic philosopher of which I speak is greater than that of the past, for when the latter merely states their statement, the former *makes* it.
 Their statement is *manifest* in their work; it rings out in all elements—the thematic, pragmatic—and—of course, Aesthetic—in perfect harmony.